hpreksha/training/README.md

 - This will open the HTML file in your default web browser, and it will automatically refresh when you make changes to the HTML or JavaScript files.

 ## For TypeScript files:
-1. Navigate to the TypeScript file folder: Use the terminal or command prompt to move to the folder containing the TypeScript files.
+1. Navigate to the TypeScript file folder: Use thecreate terminal or command prompt to move to the folder containing the TypeScript files.
    ```bash
    cd path/to/your/03.typescript
 2. Compile the TypeScript file: Use the TypeScript Compiler (tsc) to compile the .ts file into JavaScript.
 This will create a .js file in the dist folder.